 Contenders Discipleship Initiative uses a narrative evaluation approach rather than issuing grades during a student's course of study.
-A narrative evaluation is written feedback after the course that states what a student has learned.
-The Contenders Discipleship Initiative Narrative Evaluation consists of two written evaluations: one from the pastor for each student attending a course, and one from the student giving a self-assessment.
+An online form is completed after each course that indicates what a student has learned.

+The complete Contenders Discipleship Initiative Narrative Evaluation consists of two written evaluations for each course: one from the Local Instructor for each student attending a course and one from the student giving a self-assessment.